serg239/db/oracle/README.md

   - 9.0.1,
   - 9.2.0,
   - 10.1.0

-The specific information about all objects:
+The specific information about all DPV objects:
 - columns
 - datatypes
-  - description of all columns with available values The common information about all objects:
+- description with available values

+The common information about all objects are grouped in the tabs:
-  - purpose
+- Purpose
-  - description
+- Description
-  - warnings
+- Warnings
-  - comments
+- Comments
-  - build (parent SQL and dependencies)
+- Build (parent SQL and dependencies)
-  - links to other sources
+- Links to other sources
-  - see also - link to Oracle docs
+- See also - link to Oracle docs

 Convenient DPV Classes Search system